Sparkling Cider Apple Chutney

 - 1 teaspoon chopped fresh thyme

-- Crostini (toasted baguette slices) with a slice or Brie cheese and chopped pecans
+- Brie Crostini - toasted baguette slices with chutney, a slice of Brie cheese and chopped pecans

-- Cucumber slices with goat cheese (and optional crumbled bacon, if desired)
+- Appetizer - Cucumber slices with goat cheese, chutney, and optional crumbled bacon, if desired

-- Crostini (toasted baguette slices) with crumbled blue cheese
+- Blue Cheese Crostini toasted baguette slices with chutney and crumbled blue cheese

-- On top of a block of cream cheese and served with crackers
+- Cheese Board - Place chutney on top of a block of cream cheese and serve with crackers

 - Add oil to a small saucepan and heat over medium-high heat.